 10.7.2 Student Athlete Failure to Appear.
 A student-athlete who qualifies in a Florida High School State Championship Series meet as an individual is expected to compete on successive levels of the Florida High School State Championship Series unless ill, injured, suspended due to disciplinary action, or for any other reason acceptable to the Executive Director.
-If the student-athlete does not compete on a successive level, the student-athlete will not be permitted to compete in any other event in the Florida High School State Championship Series in that sport.
-Personnel on relay teams may be changed in accordance with the rules governing those sports.
-A school must submit in writing to the FHSAA Office the name of the student-athlete and an explanation for the inability to compete in advance of the competition whenever situations make it possible to do so.
-Failure to participate in the district/regional meet by an individual or relay team is a violation of FHSAA policy and shall subject the school to a \$50 penalty unless the reason for failure to participate is approved by the FHSAA Office.
+If the student-athlete does not compete on a sate side to the FHSAA Office.
+A policy and shall subject the school to a \$50 penalty unless the reason for failure to participate is approved by the FHSAA Office.